Undergraduate Programs

 Correspondence and Extension Credit

 No more than 15 semester hours of extension-center and correspondence study credit may be applied toward a bachelor’s degree.
 Not more than 6 semester hours of this 15 may be in correspondence study.
 No more than 6 semester hours of upper-division extension and correspondence credit may be applied toward a degree.
-All work transferred is subject to approval, as suitable for the student’s degree plan, by the student’s college dean or designee.
+All work transferred is subject to approval, as suitable for the student’s degree plan, by the student’s college dean/school director or designee.

 Placement Process